ispr08/mlops/README.md

 # Loan Approval Prediction – MLOps Project

 ## Overview
 This repository showcases a hands-on, modular approach to building and deploying a Loan Approval Prediction system using MLOps best practices.
-It covers the full machine learning lifecycle—from data preprocessing and model training to deployment, monitoring, and CI/CD integration—making it ideal for learners and practitioners aiming to master MLOps.
+It covers the full machine learning lifecycle from data preprocessing and model training to deployment, monitoring, and CI/CD integration making it ideal for learners and practitioners aiming to master MLOps.

 ## Tech Stack
 - Languages: Python, Jupyter Notebook